Graham Hay

 Paper clay is now a third of all clay used in pottery and sculpture studios and classrooms in Western Australia, offering both an easier entry pathway for clay beginners, and increased creativity potential for experienced potters and sculptors.

-He has also pioneered a dry process for creating up to 4 tonne sculptures in compressed paper, a type of artificial wood, which he exhibits both inside and permanently outside in the weather.
+He pioneered a dry process for creating up to 4 tonne sculptures in compressed paper, a type of artificial wood, which he exhibits both inside and permanently outside in the weather.
 In response to questions on the permanency of these structures, he worked with a Mycologist and a fungi and bacteria Artist to infect one of his sculptures with these agents for biodegradation.

-Other major projects are documented here.
+These and other projects are documented here.

 Artist CV